Panther tank: Foreign and postwar use

 In May 1946, Romania received 13 Panther tanks from the USSR.
 They were initially used by the 1st Armoured Brigade, but in 1947 the equipment was ceded to the Soviet-organized "Tudor Vladimirescu Division", which was transformed from a volunteer infantry division into an armoured one.
 The Panther tank was officially known as T-V (T-5) in the army inventory.
 These tanks were in poor condition and remained in service until about 1950, by which time the Romanian Army had received T-34-85 tanks.
 All of the tanks were scrapped by 1954.
-The tanks were different models: Ausf A, Ausf D, and Ausf G. They were shown to the public in 1948, during the 1 May parade in Bucharest, painted with Romanian markings.
+The tanks were different models: Ausf.
+A, Ausf.
+D, and Ausf.
+G. They were shown to the public in 1948, during the 1 May parade in Bucharest, painted with Romanian markings.
 Until 1950, the T-V (T-5) was the heaviest tank available to the Romanian Army.

 During the Warsaw Uprising, the Polish Home Army captured and used two Panther tanks.
-One, nicknamed Magda, was used by Batalion Zośka's armored platoon under the command of Wacław Micuta to liberate the Gęsiówka concentration camp.
+One, nicknamed Magda, was used by Batalion Zośka's armoured platoon under the command of Wacław Micuta to liberate the Gęsiówka concentration camp.
+At least one captured tank was used by the Polish People's Army post-war.

 One captured vehicle (named "Cuckoo") also saw service with the British Coldstream Guards for some time.

 Germany sold Japan a single Panther along with a Tiger in September 1943; by the time it was ready in 1944, it was impossible to ship due to Allied naval interdiction.

 In 1946, Sweden sent a delegation to France to examine surviving specimens of German military vehicles.
 During their visit, the delegates found a few surviving Panthers and had one shipped to Sweden for further testing and evaluation, which continued until 1961.
 The tank is on display in the Deutsches Panzermuseum in Munster.

-After the war, France was able to recover enough operable vehicles and components to equip the French Army's 503e Régiment de Chars de Combat with a force of 50 Panthers from 1944 to 1947, in the 501st and 503rd Tank Regiments.
+After the war, France was able to recover enough operable vehicles and components to equip the French Army's 503e Régiment de Chars de Combat with a force of 50 Panthers from 1944 to 1952, with about a dozen remaining in use by that time.
 In 1947, the French War Ministry wrote an evaluation of them entitled Le Panther 1947.
-These remained in service until they were replaced by French-built ARL 44 heavy tanks.
+These remained in service despite being partially replaced by French-built ARL 44 heavy tanks.

-The last 'production' Panthers were produced at the factory by German staff just after the end of World War II under the supervision of the Royal Electrical and Mechanical Engineers (REME) using available components.
-9 Panthers and 12 Jagdpanthers were produced and shipped back to Britain for post-war trials.
-A complete Panther and a complete Jagdpanther produced this way are now at the Bovington Tank Museum, Dorset, with brass plates on them, explaining their history.
+The last production Panthers were produced at the factory just after the end of World War II, using available components, by German staff under the supervision of the Royal Electrical and Mechanical Engineers (REME).
+Nine Panthers and twelve Jagdpanthers were produced and shipped back to Britain for post-war trials.
+A complete Panther and a complete Jagdpanther from that production batch are now at the Bovington Tank Museum in Dorset.